What is a smart smoke detector?

 The Google Nest Protect combines smoke and carbon monoxide detector you can hardwire into your home’s electrical system.
 It has a sealed ten-year lithium-ion battery you can use as a backup if you hardwire it or as the primary power source if you don’t.
 You can connect all the units in your house, so if one goes off, they all do.

-First Alert OneLink
+ONELINK by First Alert

 Echo Dot with Alexa Guard